The Singleton

 "Okay."

-She let go of his hand.
-He took the empty water glass to the sink, rinsed it out, set it upside down on the rack.
-She watched him do this with the specific tenderness she had felt the first night they had lived together, when she had watched him organize his books on a single new shelf.
+She let go.
+He carried the empty glass to the sink, rinsed it, set it upside down on the rack.
+She watched him do it with the same quiet she had felt the first night they lived together, watching him line his books up on one new shelf.
+He went back to the garage at 4:15.

 ---

-At 7 p.m. the family watched *The Anchor: Reckoning* — the sequel, the one Jeff had watched alone a few chapters ago and which was now available to family subscribers.
-The Anchor had lost his Omni-Telemetry power.
-A villain had surgically removed it from him in the middle of the film.
-The Anchor was, for the second half of the movie, stripped, ordinary, blind to the background variables of the world.
-He was also, in the screenwriter's terrible and interesting choice, more heroic than he had been before.
+In the film the Anchor lost his Omni-Telemetry power.
+A villain cut it out of him, surgically, at the midpoint.
+For the whole second half he was stripped, ordinary, blind to the background variables of the world.
+And — the screenwriter's terrible, interesting choice — he was more heroic without it.
 He saved people with courage instead of data.
 He ran into danger without knowing the outcome.
-The crowd in the movie — in the fictional city in the fictional world — loved him more broken than whole.
+The crowd, in the fictional city, in the fictional world, loved him more broken than whole.

-The kids cheered.
-They liked the fight scenes.
+The kids cheered the fight scenes.

 "You saw yourself in him."